CrispyDrone/BWSort/README.md

 ## Towards the future:
+For users:
+1. Unix style console application accepting parameters instead of acting like a wizard
+2. Improved GUI, more intuitive with more features
-1. Bug fixing
+3. Bug fixing
+4. Trying to improve the parsing which will mean more reliable sorting and renaming
-2. Possibly support for 1.16 replays
+5. Support for 1.16 replays
-3. Fixing team extraction (this will also fix matchups not being determined properly)
+6. Fixing team extraction (this will also fix matchups not being determined properly)
-4. Graphical user interface
+7. ~~Graphical user interface~~

 Many thanks to SimplySerenity for porting the replay parser to C#.
 You can find the original project here: https://github.com/SimplySerenity/SCReplayFileParser